Client Portal Login

 , U.S. Bankruptcy Judge for the District of North Dakota.

 George serves as an adjunct professor of law at the Hamline University School of Law where he teaches courses on Secured Transactions and Bankruptcy.
+George also serves as an adjunct professor of law at the University of Saint Thomas School of Law where he teaches the Secured Transactions course.
 He is a frequent lecturer on corporate and commercial law subjects and has provided professional commentary for a number of media outlets and periodicals, including

 Minnesota Public Radio